kojoidrissa/djangoconUS-2015/inclusion_djangoconUS-2015.md

 +  Privilege Arbitrage
     *  Using relative higher privilege to benefit those with relative lower privilege in the same area/setting.
-*  Your Personal Privilege Matrix
+*  Your Personal Privilege Matrix (WHAT TO USE AS AXES?)
     -  CIS  Gendered
     -  Heterosexual vs. Other
     -  Male